Improved Local Computation Algorithms for Constructing Spanners: LCA for constructing O(k 2) -spanners

 \begin{definition}[Special vertex] We say that a vertex $u$ is {\em special} if $|T(u)| > L$ and for every child of $u$ in $T(u)$, $t$, it holds that $|T(t)| \leq L$. \end{definition}

 Analogously we define special auxiliary vertex as follows. \begin{definition}[Special auxiliary vertex] We say that an auxiliary vertex $y$ is a {\em special auxiliary vertex} if either of the following conditions hold: \begin{compactenum} \item $y$ is a parent of a (non auxiliary) vertex $v$ which is heavy.
 In this case we say that $y$ is a type (a) special vertex. \item $w(y) > L$ and for every child of $y$, $t$, it holds that $w(t) \leq L$.
-In this case we say that $y$ is a type (b) special vertex. \end{compactenum} \end{definition}
+In this case we say that $y$ is a type (b) special vertex. \end{compactenum} \end{definition} See Figure~\ref{fig:special_cluster} for illustration of constructing cluster from \emph{special auxiliary vertex}.

 For a cluster $C$, let $c(C)$ denote the center of the vertices in $C$ (all the vertices in the cluster have the same center).
 Let $\Vor(C)$ denote the Voronoi cell of the vertices in $C$.

 This describes a partition of $V$ into Voronoi cells, and a refinement of this partition into clusters.